Shell Startup#

 if [ -f ~/MYENV/myfuncs ]; then . ~/MYENV/myfuncs ; fi

 We have discussed the PATH variable.
 It points to directories which contain programs.
-If you have an application that you built, say myapp in /projects/mystuff/apps you can add the line
+If you have an application that you built, such as myapp in /projects/mystuff/apps, you can add the line

 export PATH=/projects/mystuff/apps:$PATH